erikarn/erikarn.github.io/heathkit/SB-200/notes.md

  * Then reduce AM carrier power down to the SB-200 outputs 100W AM carrier
  * Use this; don't key down for more than a couple minutes at a time and all should be OK.

+## TODO items to investigate

+ * Look at what it'll take to make a proper ALC reducing circuit - see if ALC can be asserted above 600W to keep the amplifier from being overdriven.
+ * Add HV fuse, glitch resistor.
+ * Maybe add a series input resistor to limit the input power - ie, 100W exciter but only 50-60W into the amplifier input tank.

 ## Documents and Links